testuser12345gfd/chat/README.md

 # chat
-chat client and server with encryption
+chat client and server with encryption written in python